kaitoy/pcap4j/README.md

 * UNIX
  * Solaris: 10

+And tomute tested Pcap4j on Mac OS X. The report is [here](http://tomute.hateblo.jp/entry/2013/01/27/003209).
+Thank you, tomute!

-I hope Pcap4j can run on the other OSes supported by both JNA and libpcap except FreeBSD.
+I hope Pcap4j can run on the other OSes supported by both JNA and libpcap.

 How to use
 ----------